 Q. Is it safe to take Ramipril for a long time?

 Yes, Ramipril is safe and works best if taken for a long time.
-But, taking Ramipril for a long time can sometimes cause your kidneys to not work as well as they should.
-To keep a track of this, your doctor will get regular blood tests done and check how well your kidneys are working.
+But, taking Ramipril for a long time can sometimes affect the working of your kidneys.
+To keep track of this, your doctor will get regular blood tests done and check how well your kidneys are working.

 Q. Can Ramipril affect my fertility?

 There is no evidence that Ramipril has any effect on fertility in both men and women.
 However, if you are planning to get pregnant, talk to your doctor first because Ramipril is not recommended in pregnancy.